X

 know next to nothing about Drusilla Thompson and John Caspar Kirk

 (buried at Weaver Cemetery near Gorman).
-Their daughter Laura Ann was
+Their daughter Laura Ann was the

 ideal of reticent feminine elegance, but she did have spunk.